wellcomecollection/storage-service/README.md

     A wrapper class that adds a couple of methods to the file-like objects returned by the AWS SDK for Python, allowing you to use it with the zipfile module and the like.

+## Issues

+You can see a list of open issues for the storage service [in the wellcomecollection/platform repo](https://github.com/wellcomecollection/platform/issues?q=is%3Aissue%20is%3Aopen%20label%3A%22%F0%9F%93%A6%20Storage%20service%22).

 ## License

 All the code in this repo is available under an MIT license.